This example aims to build a machine learning model to assess bankruptcy risk from qualitative parameters from experts.

 This is a classification project since the variable to predict is binary (bankruptcy or non-bankruptcy).

-The goal here is to model the probability that a business goes bankrupt from different features.
+The goal is to model the probability of a business going bankrupt based on various features.

 2. Data set